gavinytan/gavinytan.github.io/index.md

 ---

 # About Me
 I am currently pursuing a BA in Computer Science with a minor in Visual Arts at Boston University.
 I became interested in CS due to my interest in video games.
 My most familiar languages are C/C++, C#, Python, OCaml, and Java.
-In my freetime, I enjoy playing for my school's Overwatch team, drawing, and practicing martial arts.
+In my freetime, I enjoy playing video games, drawing, and practicing martial arts.

 ## Projects
 [Graphics and Game Related Projects](https://gavinytan.github.io/graphics)